 Dean and Professor of Law

-The Marquette University Law School offers a Juris Doctor (J.D.) and a Master of Laws (LL.M.) in Sports Law.
-It also collaborates with a variety of University graduate programs to offer joint J.D./graduate degree programs.
+The Marquette University Law School offers a Juris Doctor (J.D.) and a Master of Laws (LL.M.) in Sports Law for Foreign Lawyers.
+It also collaborates with a variety of university graduate programs to offer joint J.D./graduate degree programs.
 Students may also earn a Certificate in Litigation and/or a Certificate in Alternative Dispute Resolution as part of the Juris Doctor program.

 As a student at Marquette University Law School, you are part of a caring community.
 We are committed to providing you with an excellent legal education, with course work that is relevant and intellectually challenging.